DoIT-Technical-Club/Web-Crawler-using-Django/README.md

 4. **Review and Collaborate**: Collaborate with maintainers and reviewers during the pull request process.
 Be responsive to feedback and make necessary improvements.

 5. **Celebrate**: After your pull requests are accepted, you're on your way to earning a limited-edition Hacktoberfest shirt!

+---

+## HacktoberFest Rules :

+- Pull requests can be made in any GitHub or GitLab hosted project that’s participating in Hacktoberfest (look for the `hacktoberfest` topic)
+- The first 50,000 participants to have their first PR/MR accepted will have a tree planted in their name through Tree Nation
+- Participants with four pull/merge requests accepted between October 1 and October 31 will receive a unique digital reward

+---

+**Whether it’s your first or fiftieth pull request, there’s always more to learn!
+So, keep up the hard work and grab this opportunity to participate in Hacktoberfest2023 and enter the world of Open Source and learn new things.**

+---

 ## Get Started